 Student Handbook: Section 4: Residential Living Policies

-All of the policies and codes outlined in the Campus Policies (Section 5) and Code of Conduct (Section 8) sections outline the standards and behaviors expected of all Daemen University students.
-There are additional standards and policies that apply to students living on campus in University housing.
+All of the policies and codes outlined in the General University Policies (Section 5) and Code of Conduct (Section 8) sections outline the standards and behaviors expected of all Daemen University students.
+There are additional standards and policies that apply to students living in housing packaged through the University.
 The policies described below are not meant to serve as a comprehensive list and are subject to review and modification by Housing & Residence Life professional staff, as deemed necessary for the safety and security of the community.
 For more information regarding residential living, please refer to the Housing and Residence Life webpage at daemen.edu/student-life/residence-life.

 (Please note: throughout this section, the terms residence halls, apartments and housing are used interchangeably and all refer to any and all on-campus housing, including Canavan Hall, University Apartments, Snyder Park, and Collegiate Village housing rented through the University).

-The use of alcohol in the residence halls will be subject to state and federal laws and Daemen University Policy.
+Alcohol use, possession, and consumption in the residence halls will be subject to state and federal laws and Daemen University Policy.
 Responsible use of alcohol by students 21 years of age and older is permitted only according to university regulations.
-In accordance with New York State law, students under the age of 21 may not possess, sell, or consume alcoholic beverages.
+Following New York State law, students under the age of 21 may not possess, sell, or consume alcoholic beverages.
 Generally, except in matters outlined under the University Amnesty Policy (see Section 5), the university follows a zero-tolerance policy in these matters.
 This means that every reported incident will be formally addressed through the conduct review system.
-(Please note: General policy information regarding drugs and alcohol are covered in Section 5, Campus Policies.)
+(Please note: General policy information regarding drugs and alcohol are covered in Section 5, General University Policies.)

-The following guidelines pertain to students who are of legal drinking age.
+The following guidelines apply to all on-campus students and their guests.
 The University also expects all visitors and guests to comply with the regulations listed below:

 - Any resident bringing visitors/guests to campus shall be responsible for making the alcohol policies known to their visitors/guests.
 Every visitor/guest is subject to university rules and regulations.
 It is the responsibility of residents as hosts to monitor and accept responsibility for the behavior of their visitors/guests.
 Visitors/Guests of residents are not permitted to bring alcohol onto campus.

-- Alcohol is not permitted at all in Canavan Hall, even for students who are over the age of 21.
+- Alcohol is not permitted at all in Canavan Hall, even for students who are age 21 or older.

 - Alcohol is not permitted in any apartment/suite where no students over the age of 21 reside.

-- Students over the age of 21 are responsible for keeping alcohol out of the hands of minors.
+- Students who are the age of 21 or older are responsible for keeping alcohol out of the possession of anyone under the age of 21.

-- Kegs, taps, beer balls, and other common sources of alcohol are not permitted.
-The possession of any implement which can be used to irresponsibly ingest alcohol is prohibited.
+- Kegs, taps, beer balls, and other sources of alcohol, which can be used to irresponsibly ingest alcohol, are prohibited.
 This includes, but is not limited to, funnels, beer/water bongs, etc. Drinking games and drinking game devices, (e.g., beer pong tables), are also not permitted.

 - Students who are of legal drinking age and who are in possession of alcohol or are present where alcohol is being consumed must provide proof of age when asked by any university official including Resident Assistants.
 If proof of age is not provided, students will be asked to dispose of the alcohol and follow-up will occur per the University’s Code of Conduct.